MushroomMaula/fastapi_login/README.md

 ## Usage

-To begin we have to setup our FastAPI app:
+To begin we have to set up our FastAPI app:

 ```python
 from fastapi import FastAPI